Brown v Tasmania: Significance

-The origin of the test of proportionality can be traced, to the 1819 decision of the Supreme Court of the United States in McCulloch v Maryland where Chief Justice Marshall said that it was a matter for Congress to choose how its powers were exercised, within the limits of the constitution, stating:Let the end be legitimate, let it be within the scope of the constitution, and all means which are appropriate, which are plainly adapted to that end, which are not prohibited, but consist with the letter and spirit of the constitution, are constitutional.
+The origin of the test of proportionality can be traced to the 1819 decision of the Supreme Court of the United States in McCulloch v Maryland where Chief Justice Marshall said that it was a matter for Congress to choose how its powers were exercised, within the limits of the constitution, stating:Let the end be legitimate, let it be within the scope of the constitution, and all means which are appropriate, which are plainly adapted to that end, which are not prohibited, but consist with the letter and spirit of the constitution, are constitutional.

-The use of proportionality as a test of constitutional validity starts from the perspective that the freedom of political communication is not unlimited and that the various Australian parliaments may make valid laws that affect the exercise of political communication and it is generally up to the parliament to exercise the value judgment as to whether it should make that value judgment.
+The use of proportionality as a test of constitutional validity starts from the perspective that the freedom of political communication is not unlimited, that the various Australian parliaments may make valid laws that affect the exercise of political communication, and that it is generally up to the parliament to decide whether it should make that value judgment.
 The question therefore involves the High Court itself making a value judgement about whether the pursuit of a legitimate purpose goes too far.
 In this regard the debate is the extent to which the High Court defers to the value judgment made by the parliament.